marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Creating and Understanding Magma Artefacts (article section).md

 #### a) Description of the Matter

-The "Description" section of any concept document is crucial as it provides a description of its subject matter, in this case, the project, which will be trancluded as the central part in the request part of the prompt.
+The "Description" section of any concept document is crucial as it provides a description of its subject matter, in this case, the project, which will be transcluded as the central part in the request part of the prompt.
 This description can be written directly into this section or transcluded from other documents.

-> #### info {: .info}
+> #### Info {: .info}
 >
 > As we saw in the last chapter, the project description is very important, as it is transcluded in the "Context knowledge" section of every custom prompt and every artefact prompt (except for those about the project itself, where it is transcluded more prominently since it's not just context knowledge in this case).

 #### b) Context Knowledge

 The "Context knowledge" section provides background information that helps to understand the matter and its description.
-For our project, for example, we could describe its eco-system or some used technologies.
+For our project, for example, we could describe its ecosystem or some used technologies.

 We encountered this section already in the introduction of [Custom prompts](Magma User Guide - Custom Prompts and Prompt Execution (article section).md).
 However, while in the case of a Custom prompt its content was specified directly in the prompt document, it is now specified in the concept document and transcluded in the prompts of all artefacts of this matter instance.

 #### c) Artefacts

 The "Artefacts" section includes subsections for all supported artefact types of the respective matter type.
-These subsections contain links to the respective artefact prompt and artefact version document, and a "Prompt task" section with a default text for the artefact type, which can be customized or extended.
+These subsections contain links to the respective artefact prompt and artefact version document, and a "Prompt task" section with the default prompt for the respective artefact type, which can be customized or extended for this particular instance here in the concept document.

+> #### Tip {: .tip}
+>
+> If you want to customize the task prompt for an artefact type in general, you can do so in the "Task prompt" section of the config document of the respective artefact type in the `magma.config/artefacts` subdirectory of the vault.
+Note that this section is special because it is not transcluded, but interpreted as an EEx template that is evaluated when a concept document is created.
+The result of this evaluation is used as the content of the "Prompt task" section of the corresponding artefact type.

 In the case of our project concept document, the only available artefact type in this first version of Magma is the README artefact.
 The system prompt for its generation is based on a template, which relies on some information, which should be provided in the given form in this section.
-If some of the fields do not apply for your project, you should write `n/a`.
+If some fields do not apply for your project, you should write `n/a`.

 ### The Prompt Document